tuzhucheng/MP-CNN-Variants/README.md

-# MP-CNN PyTorch Implementation
+# MP-CNN Variations

-This is a PyTorch implementation of the following paper
+This is a PyTorch implementation of MP-CNN as a base model with modifications and additions such as attention and sparse features.

+Here is the MP-CNN paper:

 * Hua He, Kevin Gimpel, and Jimmy Lin.
 [Multi-Perspective Sentence Similarity Modeling with Convolutional Neural Networks](http://aclweb.org/anthology/D/D15/D15-1181.pdf). *Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing (EMNLP 2015)*, pages 1576-1586.